Money Tree Not Growing? 8 Problems & Easy Fix!

 Overwatering leads to root rot, a disease where the roots start rotting after remaining wet for an extended period.
 The roots stop functioning, and the plant cannot get water or nutrition from the soil.

-Due to root rot, the money tree becomes weak, its leaves start getting discolored, and you don’t see any growth in the plant.
+Due to root rot, the money tree becomes weak, its leaves start discoloring, and you don’t see any growth in the plant.

 Solution

-If you can identify the signs of overwatering at an early stage, you will be able to fix the issue before it goes out of hand.
+If you can identify the signs of overwatering early, you can fix the issue before it goes out of hand.

 To begin with, you should stop watering an overwatered money tree.
 Keep the plant under bright indirect sunlight and let the soil get dry.

-Check the drainage holes of the container to make sure that they are not blocked.
+Check the container’s drainage holes to ensure they are not blocked.
 You can water the money tree after the soil dries up.

-If the condition is severe, get rid of the damaged roots and repot the plant using fresh soil mix.
+If the condition is severe, remove the damaged roots and repot the plant using a fresh soil mix.

 Underwatering